skidave/brixelate/README.md

-# brixelate
+# Brixelate

-Brixelation of 3D Models
+A python based blender plugin to create LEGO models from 3D files.